jhwjhw0123/Imbalance-XGBoost/README.md

 **There was an error in the formula of the 1st- and 2nd-order derivatives of focal loss.
 I have corrected it with the new expression and uploaded corrected corresponding Python scripts.** <br />

 ### Updates June/24/2019
 **Thanks to @shaojunchao for help correct another error.
 The formula and script are updated.
-This time the fomula change is rather insignificant, but indeed will affect the performance.** <br />
+This time the fomula change is relatively insignificant, but indeed will affect the performance.** <br />

 ### Below goes the original instructions
 For both of the loss functions, since the task is 2-class classification, the activation would be sigmoid: <br />